 Of course there is no guarantee that such info can be found.

 It is impossible to predict how much we will find.
 In some cases we can go back to the fourteenth century, but these are exceptions.

 Often there are no recods before approximatly 1600, when church registers were fist kept.*

-It also happens that no documents have survived, due to fire, mismanagement, war or by deliberate destruction (such as during the "Boerenkrijg" in Flanders (Peasants war, 1789 )).
+It also happens that no documents have survived, due to fire, mismanagement, war or by deliberate destruction (such as during the "Boerenkrijg" in Flanders (Farmers war, 1789 )).

 If you decide to commision us with searching for your ancestors, please take in account that results can never be guaranteed.